ermtl/Open-Source-Ventilator/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+# Contact

+Email is net d0t mailpeers at osventilator (the other way around)

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a